chaos-mesh/rfcs/text/2022-01-12-rpc-through-unix-socket.md

 }
 ```

+The name of the abstract unix socket is `@chaos-daemon-{b.identifier}`, which
+means communicating is only avaiable for process with an identifier.
+I think
+it's acceptable.
+As as alternative, we can generate an UUID as the name for
+every process, but I prefer the identifier (for the convenience of debug)

  **Make sure that every LISTENING sockets are closed after the command has
 started, or the parent will be blocked by dialing dead children**.